tryolabs/toti-challenge-tryolabs-latam/docs/challenge.md

 ### Continuous Deployment

 The goal of this workflow is to train the model, build the Docker image with it and deploy it to a Cloud Run service.
-This workflow only runs when there's a push to the `main`, `develop` or `release` branches and it deploys a different API for each of these.
-The reasoning is that having different deployments for different stages of the development of features and releases can help in testing how the changes affect the deployment, while keeping the `main` API intact and serving only the released code features.
+This workflow only runs when there's a push to the `main` or `develop` branches and it deploys a different API for each of these.
+The reasoning is that having different deployments for different stages of the development of features can help in testing how the changes affect the deployment, while keeping the `main` API intact and serving only the released code features.

+At first, the pipeline was designed and developed to also deploy when there were pushes to the `release` branches.
+However, since `release` branches are carved out of the develop branch, it was decided that this deployment could be avoided since everything would already be tested on the `develop` branch.

 Here are the most important steps taken to develop this workflow: